manupor/lexai/NO_PDF_ARCHITECTURE.md

 ### Pre-Processing (Offline Only)
 These scripts run OFFLINE, not in API routes:
-- `/scripts/extract-legal-pdfs.js` - Extracts PDFs to JSON (run once)
+- `/scripts/extract-pdfs.ts` - Extracts PDFs to text using pdftotext
-- `/scripts/convert-txt-to-json.js` - Converts TXT to JSON
+- `/scripts/convert-txt-to-json.js` - Converts text to structured JSON

 ### Runtime (JSON Only)
 These files read pre-processed JSON: